NathanWA/AppLister/README.md

 Technologies used:
 - Retrofit to wrap api call.
-- Repository object uses suspend function to make call.
+- Repository object uses suspend function used in Kotlin coroutines.
 - SimpleXmlConverter for tagged model objects. (though deprecated, seems to be the best option).
 - Glide used to load images without blocking main thread.
 - ViewModel shared between multiple fragments of same activity